jessefoong238/repo/README.md

 # About NoNag

-The official MAME has a "skip_gameinfo" build-in feature, it will skip the game info at the start screen.
+The official MAME has a "skip_gameinfo" build-in option, it will skip the game info at the start screen.

 Unfortunately, it unable to skip the compatibility/disclaimer warning screen.